emirka/insight/README.md

 You can install them using:

-  pip install voila
+  "pip install voila"
-  pip install ipywidgets
+  "pip install ipywidgets"
-  pip install plotly
+  "pip install plotly"